 The implementation of Option 1, a scope of works involving refurbishment of the line, is the most efficient technically and commercially feasible option at this draft stage of the RIT-T process.
 Option 1 can be implemented in sufficient time to meet the identified need by 2022/23, and is therefore the preferred option presented in this PSCR.
-Moving forward with this option is the most prudent and economically efficient solution to manage and mitigate bushfire and safety risk to the As Low As Reasonably Practical (ALARP) level.
+Moving forward with this option is the most prudent and economically efficient solution to manage and mitigate bushfire risk to the ALARP level.